thereturn932/Vieaura/README.md

 ```

-TO-DO
+TO-DO:

-⋅⋅*Detailed Explanations for function
+*Detailed Explanations for function
-⋅⋅*Appropriate Testing
+*Appropriate Testing
-⋅⋅*Events will be added
+*Events will be added